-Schedule 12 Semester Calendar 14 Readings & Activities in you!
+Schedule 12 Semester Calendar 14 Readings & Activities ocrates be in you!
 Always ask the hard questions, discover your truths, and strive for the good life!

-Fall 2024
+Spring 2024

 On land, air, or sea, you can read the course texts anywhere you like!